achiikun/monolitum/README.md

 **The non-reactive PHP framework.**

-The purpose of this framework is to bring the philosophy of frameworks that uses a tree of components (like React, or Flutter) yo PHP.
+The purpose of this framework is to bring the philosophy of frameworks that uses a tree of components (like React, or Flutter) to PHP.

 Its values: